What to Know About the Women of Color Who Were Instrumental to the Women’s Liberation Movement

 In the new film The Glorias, a 1970s-era Gloria Steinem (Alicia Vikander) sits at a press conference with her speaking partner Florynce “Flo” Kennedy (Lorraine Toussaint) where the same journalist asks them separate questions.
 The reporter asks Gloria about sexual harassment while she asks Flo, a Black lawyer and fervent advocate for women’s rights, about racism.
 “Do you think Flo is unable to answer a question about the condition of being a woman?”
 Gloria asks.
 Flo then explains that racism and sexism are intertwined.

 The scene is just one example of the partnerships with women of color Steinem made throughout her life as she became involved in activism and grassroots organizing in the 1960s and ‘70s.
 It also speaks to what Steinem understood then, as media institutions have only come to understand more recently: how critical it is to ensure that women of color are not sidelined in movements and the way those movements are covered and remembered.
-The Glorias, which debuted at Sundance in January and is available to stream on Amazon beginning Sept.
+The Glorias, which debuted at Sundance in January and is available on Amazon and other VOD platforms beginning Sept.
 30, is filmmaker Julie Taymor’s adaptation of Steinem’s 2015 bestselling memoir My Life on the Road.
 The movie follows Steinem through a series of nonlinear moments foundational to her life and work, from her time traveling in India in her 20s to the rise of Ms. Magazine, as well as the formation of relationships she with other activists who were central to the women’s movement.

 As Toni Morrison wrote in a 1971 essay for the New York Times, the intersection between women’s liberation and the movements for civil rights and Black Power was not without its tensions.
 “What do black women feel about Women’s Lib?
 Distrust.
 It is white, therefore suspect,” she wrote.
 “They don’t want to be used again to help somebody gain power—a power that is carefully kept out of their hands.”
 And the way in which history has recorded the contributions of activists speaks volumes about who has had the power to shape the narrative for generations to come.
 But as depicted in another take on the movement from earlier this year, the FX on Hulu series Mrs. America, these disagreements often strengthened the movement, and to overlook them is to do a disservice to history.